DnCraptor/murmulator-os/README.md

 Extract MOS folder to your SD-Card to /MOS folder.

 # Optional
-There are several features to be supported, like external PSRAM and DAC, are availbel on more featured murmulator versions.<br/>
+There are several extra features supported, like external PSRAM and/or DAC, are availbel on more featured Murmulator versions.<br/>
-Let use translate from russian on site https://murmulator.ru/types, for case it is required for you.
+Let use translate from russian on https://murmulator.ru/types site, for case you want to get more info.

 # Current state
 RP2040 core 0: starts FreeRTOS (based on https://github.com/FreeRTOS/FreeRTOS-Community-Supported-Demos/tree/3d475bddf7ac8af425da67cdaa2485e90a57a881/CORTEX_M0%2B_RP2040) <br/>
-RP2040 core 1: starts VGA/HDMI/TV driver (based on ZX Murmulator comunity version last used before it in https://github.com/xrip/pico-launcher)
+RP2040 core 1: starts VGA/HDMI/TV(RGB) driver (based on ZX Murmulator comunity version last used before in https://github.com/xrip/pico-launcher)

 # MOS build hints:
  - use SDK 1.5.1 https://github.com/raspberrypi/pico-setup-windows/releases<br/>